-+ InboxDollars: These folks will pay you up to $225/month to watch videos online!
-This works because the videos are sponsored by brands who need to get them in front of as many eyeballs as possible.
-Every time you watch one of their ads, they’ll credit your account with cash.
-Plus, they give you $5 for free just for signing up.
++ InboxDollars: Yes, you can actually get paid to watch TV online.
+The site hosts a ton of stuff to watch, including cooking, entertainment, news and health shows.
+The shows are sponsored by brands that need to get them in front of as many eyeballs as possible.
+Every time you watch one of the shows, InboxDollars will credit your account with a little bit of cash.

-+Earny : It turns out that deleting your emails could be costing you serious money.
++ Paribus: It turns out that deleting your emails could be costing you serious money.
 Intrigued?
-An app called Earny helps gets you money back for your online purchases at stores like Target, Walmart, Old Navy and more — but you have to keep your email receipts.
-Just connect your bank account and if Earny detects a price drop on something you’ve bought at over 20 major retailers, it will negotiate with the store and pay you the difference.
+An app called Paribus helps gets you money back for your online purchases at stores like Target, Walmart, Old Navy and more — but you have to keep your email receipts.
+Just connect your bank account and if Paribus detects a price drop on something you’ve bought at over 20 major retailers, it will negotiate with the store and pay you the difference.

 5. Take Steps to Consolidate Your Debt